singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 If the value of `C` is small, we allow a lesser number of observations to be on the wrong side which will fit perfectly to a data set having data with high bias and low variance and vice-versa.

 Again similar to Maximal Margin Classifier, it was found that all the observations don't get to decide the position of a hyperplane of the Margin.
-It is only dependent on the observations in the on or inside the margins.
+It is only dependent on the observations on or inside the margins.

 If we expand these points a little we can get to the Support Vector Machines.
 Let's discuss them in some detail.